 Sayaka Chatani

 Why do people decide to fight for their nations and people?
 What turns people into supporters of an ideology?
-I have been intrigued by these questions for two decades now, which drove me to study the intersection between the nation, the military, and society in East Asia.
+I have been intrigued by these questions for two decades now, which has driven me to study the intersection between the nation, the military, and society in East Asia.
 I found my academic home in the field of history, but am eager to learn other theories and methods that help me better investigate these issues.

-In my first monograph, Nation-Empire: Ideology and Rural Youth Mobilization in Japan and Its Colonies (Cornell University Press, 2018), I examined these questions through the history of youth mobilization by the Japanese empire.
-In addition to an analysis of the rise of youth discourse and agrarianism, my book presents ethnographical research of villages in northern Japan, Okinawa, Taiwan, and Korea, and comparatively fleshes out a grassroots mechanism of ideological indoctrination.
-I believe this book is in conversation with many subfields, such as histories of youth, fascism, everyday, and emotions.
+In my first monograph, Nation-Empire: Ideology and Rural Youth Mobilization in Japan and Its Colonies (Cornell University Press, December 2018), I examined these questions through the history of youth mobilization by the Japanese empire.
+In addition to an analysis of the rise of youth discourse and agrarianism, my book presents ethnographical research on villages in northern Japan, Okinawa, Taiwan, and Korea, and comparatively fleshes out a grassroots mechanism of ideological indoctrination.
+I believe this book is in conversation with many subfields, such as the histories of youth, fascism, the everyday, and emotions.

 Website: https://www.sayakachatani.com